bmwcarit/ramses-composer-docs/doc/advanced/morphing/README.md

 ## Setting up the shader

 To make use the additional morph target vertex attributes a specialized shader needs to be supplied.
 A template shader is included with the RamsesComposer distribution.
-The vertex shader is reproduced below.
+For example, the vertex shader can look like this:

 ```
 #version 300 es